U.S. House passes defense bill targeting Chinese investments

 An amendment backed by two Republicans and two Democrats would have reinstated the sanctions but was stripped out of the must-pass defense policy bill, lawmakers said on Friday.

-Lawmakers are also using the military authorization bill as a vehicle to pass new rules governing investment by foreign-owned entities in the United States.
+Lawmakers were also using the military authorization bill as a vehicle to pass new rules governing investment by foreign-owned entities in the United States.

+“This agreement ensures the reforms to CFIUS are narrowly focused on national security while keeping America’s doors open to investment,” said Representative Jeb Hensarling, chairman of the House Financial Services Committee.

-Nothing in the bill will change CFIUS’ basis decision-making process - the deals that were ordered scrapped by CFIUS previously will still be scrapped and the deals that were allowed will still be allowed, according to most CFIUS practitioners.
+Nothing in the bill will change CFIUS’ basis decision-making process - the deals that were ordered scrapped by CFIUS previously will still be scrapped and the deals that were allowed will still be allowed, according to several CFIUS experts.

 That said, the legislation will expand the number of minority investments reviewed by CFIUS and allows for abbreviated reviews of less controversial deals.
-It also provides for more secure funding for the agency, which has seen its workload balloon in recent years.
+It also provides for more funding for the agency.

-“It expands CFIUS’ jurisdiction.
-It creates mandatory filing obligations for certain types of transactions.
-And it greatly increases the resources available to CFIUS,” Stephen Heifetz, a CFIUS expert with the law firm Wilson Sonsini Goodrich & Rosati, said in a telephone interview.
+“It expands CFIUS’ jurisdiction,” Stephen Heifetz, a CFIUS expert with the law firm Wilson Sonsini Goodrich & Rosati, said in a telephone interview.

 Separately, the legislation would authorize spending $7.6 billion for 77 F-35 Joint Strike Fighter jets, made by Lockheed Martin Corp (LMT.N).

-Reporting by Richard Cowan, Diane Bartz and Mike Stone; writing by Ginger Gibson; editing by Jonathan Oatis and Lisa Shumaker
+Reporting by Richard Cowan, Diane Bartz and Mike Stone; writing by Ginger Gibson; editing by Lisa Shumaker and Tom Brown